Iraq executes 26 people for 'terrorism' offences

-BAGHDAD (Reuters) - Iraq has hanged 26 people convicted of “terrorism” offences, the Justice Ministry said on Tuesday, pursuing what a U.N. official criticized as a “conveyor-belt of executions”.
+BAGHDAD (Reuters) - Iraq has hanged 26 people convicted of “terrorism” offences, the Justice Ministry announced on Tuesday, pursuing a practice of mass executions despite international criticism.

 All those executed on Sunday were Iraqi nationals.
 Among them was Adel al-Mashhadani, a “Sahwa” militia leader in Baghdad who was “famous for sectarian crimes”, Justice Minister Hassan al-Shimari said in a statement on the ministry’s website.